Fleas are pesky little parasites, so let’s make it clear: there’s no shame in having fleas in your home.

 Flea larvae will typically make up about 35% of the total flea population in your home – and they’re nowhere near your pet.

 The only way to kill them is to wait a week or two for them to become fully grown adults.
-When they hop onto a pet that’s been treated with Itch Flea and taste a mouthful of Itch-infused blood, they’ll be dead within 24 hours, and any eggs they lay before they die won’t hatch.
+When they hop onto a pet that’s been treated with Itch Flea, they’ll be dead within 24 hours, and any eggs they lay before they die won’t hatch.

 The Flea Life Cycle: Stage 3

 After a week or so, larvae spin a protective cocoon around themselves – and this stage is the pupae stage.

 Flea pupae make up around 10% of the total flea population in your home – and just like with larvae, to kill them you need to wait for them to mature.